-Event generators use effective models with tens to hundreds of parameters that must be adjusted to experimental data, in a process called \emph{tuning}.
+Event generators use effective models with tens to hundreds of parameters that need to be adjusted to experimental data, in a process called \emph{tuning}.
 A \emph{tune} refers to one given set of these parameters.
-Many event generators have switches that enable or disable physics processes or select alternative physics models, which are also stored in the tune.
+Many event generators have switches to enable or disable physics processes or select alternative physics models, which are also stored in the tune.
 Depending on the enabled processes, a tune can be more conservative or more speculative.

-Parameter tuning often targets multiple physics blocks, such as total and diffractive cross sections, multiple-parton interactions (MPIs), parton showers, fragmentation and hadronization, baryon and strangeness yields, nuclear collision settings, collective effects, and decay handling options.
-A focused tune addresses a restricted set of observables and uses a small number of parameters, $\mathcal{O}$(10-20).
-An intermediate tune covers a broader set of observables and uses a larger number of parameters, $\mathcal{O}$(30-50), typical of comprehensive collider fits.
-Some examples are discussed in \autoref{app:tuning}.

-A prerequisite for tuning is providing experimental measurements in a machine-readable format.
-In the particle physics community, the High-Energy Physics Database (HEPData)~\cite{Maguire:2017ypu} provides this.
-It is an open-access repository for sharing experimental particle physics data.
-A project with a similar goal in the astroparticle physics community is the Cosmic Ray Database (CRDB)~\cite{Maurin:2023alp}.
-Specific datasets from IceCube are available at \cite{icecube-data}.
-The open data of KASCADE-Grande \cite{Haungs:2018xpw} and the Pierre Auger Observatory \cite{PierreAuger:2023mbm} go beyond this and provide not only high-level tabulated data, but also full raw data.
-Next, one must compare the output of an event generator to the measurement to compute a residual.
+A prerequisite for tuning is the availability of experimental measurements available in a machine-readable format.
+In the particle physics community, this is provided by the High-Energy Physics Database (HEPData)~\cite{Maguire:2017ypu}, an open-access repository for sharing data from experimental particle physics.
+A project with a similar goal in the astroparticle community is the Cosmic Ray Database (CRDB)~\cite{Maurin:2023alp}.
+Then, one has to compare the output of an event generator to the measurement, in order to compute a residual.
 This step is not trivial due to the different internal implementations chosen by each event generator and the diversity of measurements.